eivani/angular-standalone-app/README.md

 # angular-standalone-app
-use standalone component
+1-use standalone component
-use service
+2-use service
-use load component in lazy load component routing use pipe to search use guard canActivate on blog route
+3-use load component in lazy load component routing 4-use pipe to search
+5-use guard canActivate on blog route